Up for a quick quiz? Do you know what this yellow sign means?

 The purpose behind the DRR is to move quickly to where we need to be…and mobility is the key.
 Disaster response personnel and resources provide services such as: transporting and treating sick and injured people, maintaining law and order, putting out fires, rescuing trapped people, restoring water supply, restoring electricity supply, maintaining traffic control, etc.

 These responders or suppliers have been issued approved placards identifying them and their vehicles, allowing for quick identification at checkpoints, and getting them to where they are needed the most.
-Check out these General Guidelines and Forms if you think your organization might fall into this category and want to apply for DRR placards.

 Your awareness and cooperation is necessary to keep these routes clear following an earthquake or other disaster, in the interest of saving lives and protecting property.
 So, in the event of an emergency – stay calm, listen for updates and, unless you have prior approval as a disaster responder, please steer clear of DRRs.